gaultier/blog/wayland_from_scratch.md

 For some entities, the Wayland compositor will send us a ping message and expect a pong back to ensure our application is responsive and not deadlocked or frozen.

-We just have to add one more `if` to the long list of `if` to handle each event from the compositor:
+We just have to add one more `if` to the long list of `if`s to handle each event from the compositor:

 ```c
 if (object_id == state->xdg_wm_base &&